Disabled Lift in House Cost

 I wouldn't suggest using a third party to install these products as lifts do have a statutory obligation for safety under the law."

-- If your home is an old or listed building, you will need a chartered surveyor and planning permission.
+- If your home is an old or it's a listed building, then you'll need to consult with a chartered surveyor and get planning permission.

 FAQs